SACOG/Regional-Monitoring/README.md

 Repository organization:

 (1) __code__ folders:
-- The "Python Code" folder has a folder for each data source we collect
+- The __Python Code__ folder has a folder for each data source we collect
 - Data sources with an API available: Census Bureau, BLS, ...
     - Data pipeline:
         1) Importing